 What you need to know if your child is charged with a crime in Texas

-In Texas, offenses committed by individuals a person who is 10 years or older but under 17 are handled through the juvenile justice system.
+In Texas, offenses committed by an individual who is 10 years or older but under 17 are handled through the juvenile justice system.
 (In some cases, a person who is at least 17 but not yet 18 can be prosecuted through the juvenile justice system if they are alleged to have engaged in delinquent conduct or conduct indicating the need for supervision as a result of acts that occurred before they turned 17.)

 The juvenile justice system does not handle these offenses as “crimes” in the general sense.
 Even though most juvenile cases are based upon a juvenile’s commission of a criminal offense, the offenses are handled under provisions in the Family Code, not provisions in the Code of Criminal Procedure.
-As a result, the proceedings and the applicable laws are different.
+As a result, the proceedings and the applicable laws are different from the adult system.

 The juvenile system handles two types of conduct:

 Delinquent conduct is conduct, other than a traffic offense, that violates a criminal law of Texas or of the United States and is punishable by imprisonment or by confinement in jail.
 Family Code Section 51.03(a)(1).
 This includes Class A misdemeanors, Class B misdemeanors, and felony offenses.

 Conduct Indicating a Need for Supervision (CINS) is conduct, other than a traffic offense, involving fine-only offenses such as truancy, running away, inhalant abuse, expulsion from school or violation of a “child at-risk” court order, prostitution and sexting.
 Family Code Section 51.03(b).

 A juvenile may be taken into custody by a law enforcement agency if the officer has probable cause to believe that an offense has occurred.
 Family Code Section 52.01(a)